sibabalwemosia24/alx-low_level_programming/README.md

 - Function pointers and how to use them
 - What does a function pointer hold
 - Where does a function pointer vpoint to in the virtual memory
+## 0x10- Variadic functions
+- Variadicc functions and how to va_start and va_end macras
+- Why and how to use the const type qualifier